iSci-3A12/scientific-programming/lesson3.md

 <tbody>
 <tr>
 <td>
-<p><b>Updated 2021-03-03</b>: You function only needs to handle input values that are positives or NaNs.
+<p><b>Updated 2021-03-03</b>: Your function only needs to handle input values that are positives or NaNs.
 If you can figure out how to make it work with a negative value, Jay will give you a bonus mark.</p>
 </td>
 </tr>
 </tbody>